-ELA 1, 2, 3, 4 ELA honors, Advanced Placement (AP), AICE, IB and dual enrollment courses may satisfy this requirement 4 Credits Mathematics One of which must be Algebra 1 and one of which must be Geometry Industry Certifications that lead to college credit may substitute for up to two mathematics credits (except for Algebra 1 and Geometry) An identified computer science credit may substitute for up to one mathematics credit (except for Algebra 1 and Geometry) 3 Credits Science One of which must be Biology 1, two of which must be equally rigorous science courses Two of the three required course credits must have a laboratory component Industry Certifications that lead to college credit may substitute for up to one science credit (except for Biology 1) An identified computer science credit may substitute for up to one science credit (except for Biology 1) 3 Credits Social Studies 1 credit in World History 1 credit in U.S. History 0.5 credit in U.S. Government 0.5 credit in Economics 0.5 credit in Financial Literacy 1 Credit Fine and Performing Arts, Speech and Debate, or Practical Arts 1 Credit Physical Education • To include the integration of health 8 Elective Credits 1 Online Course Students must earn a 2.0 grade point average (GPA) on a 4.0 scale for all cohort years and pass statewide, standardized assessments unless a waiver of assessment results is granted by the IEP team for students with disabilities.
+- ELA 1, 2, 3, 4 - ELA honors, Advanced Placement (AP), AICE, IB and dual enrollment may satisfy this requirement

+4 Credits Mathematics

+- One of which must be Algebra 1 and one of which must be Geometry. - Industry Certifications that lead to college credit may substitute for up to two mathematics credits (except for Algebra 1 and Geometry) - An identified computer science credit may substitute for up to one mathematics credit (except for Algebra 1 and Geometry)

+3 Credits Science

+- One of which must be Biology, two of which must be equally rigorous science courses. - Two of the three required course credits must have a laboratory component. - Industry Certifications that lead to college credit may substitute for up to one science credit (except for Biology) - An identified computer science credit may substitute for up to one science credit (except for Biology)

-Please follow this link for more graduation requirement information including assessment requirements:
+3 Credits Social Studies

+- 1 credit in World History

+- 1 credit in U.S. History

+0.5 credit in U.S. Government

+- 0.5 credit in Economics

+0.5 Credit in Personal Financial Literacy

+1 Credit Fine and Performing Arts, Speech and Debate, Career and Technical Education, or Practical Arts

+1 Credit Physical Education

+· To include the integration of health

+7.5 Elective Credits

+Students must earn a 2.0 unweighted grade-point average (GPA) on a 4.0 scale for all cohort years and pass statewide, standardized assessments.

+Please note that the above graduation requirements pertain to students entering grade 9 in 2023-2024 and thereafter.
+Please follow the below link for additional information: